dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

   clarify the use case.
 Edited the pipeline example in [TD Semantics](#td-semantics) to clarify that this proposal does NOT change existing ECMAScript parse or import order.
   Added an example static analysis method to the [FAQ](#frequently-asked-questions) section.
+- 2024/04/20: Revised the alternative syntax grammar in [Specifying Tranformations / Inline](#inline), adding a `from` keyword before the opening bracket of the array-like syntax, to avoid collision with member access syntax when `syntax` is used as a variable name.
+It is now possible to determine if a given instance of `syntax` is a directive or a primary expression by looking at the next scanner token.

 # Motivation